Caoimhinv/pands-project2021/README.md

 ![insert pairgrid KDE here](pairgrid2.png)

 Again we can see clearly that the setosa species is quite distinct from the other two in each of the variables, especially petal dimensions.
-In terms of sepal dimensions, versicolar and virginica are quite closely aligned but  less so when it comes to petal dimensions where we can see a bit of divergence.
+In terms of sepal dimensions, versicolar and virginica are quite closely aligned, but less so when it comes to petal dimensions where we can see a bit of divergence.
 However it doesn't quite separate them.

 ### 2.6
-So it looks like we can quite easily discriminate between the setosa species, but the other two aren't as easily defined.
-We can have a good idea but nothing conclusive.
+Most of the literature I read when embarking on this project suggested that only one species, setosa, could be separated linearly.
+This was quite clearly borne out through all of my analysis.
+There does appear to be another method that can discriminate between the other two species - **nonlinear principal component analysis** - though the scary wikipedia entry convinces me to leave that to another day!
+A further progression on this project would be to create an algorithim to test whether we could predict the species just from the attributes.
+I presume we'll be looking into this area later in the course.

 ## References